 Most observations of seals are when the vessels are transiting to and from the outfall monitoring area or during Boston Harbor surveys.
 The seals were typically resting upon rocks.
-During 2011, 31 pinnipeds were sighted.
-Thirty of these were harbor seals and one was a seal of unidentified species.
-These sightings were a decrease from 2010 when 90 pinnipeds were reported.
-For comparison, the numbers for 2001 to 2009 ranged from 76 to 303/year.
+During 2012, 69 pinnipeds were sighted.
+All were harbor seals.
+These sightings were an increase from 2011 when 31 pinnipeds were reported.
+For comparison, the numbers for 2001 to 2010 ranged from 76 to 303/year.
 Before 2001, 20 to 60 pinniped sightings were made throughout the survey area.

-Approximately 50 short beaked common dolphins were sighted in 2011, in addition to 12 harbor porpoises.
+Approximately 14+ Atlantic white-sided dolphins were sighted in 2012, in addition to six harbor porpoises.

 MWRA no longer tabulates whale observations in Cape Cod Bay.
-Beginning in 2011, MWRA's Cape Cod Bay water quality monitoring is carried out by the Provincetown Center for Coastal Studies (PCCS), which has a long-standing scientific monitoring program for whales in Cape Cod Bay.
+Beginning in 2011, MWRA's Cape Cod Bay water quality monitoring is carried out by the PCCS, which has a long-standing scientific monitoring program for whales in Cape Cod Bay.
 Since 1998, PCCS has conducted systematic surveys of Cape Cod Bay and adjacent waters from January through mid-May.
 In 2010 PCCS (Stamieszkin et al. 2010) counted 163 different right whales identified using photographs.
 This number is comparable to sightings in 2007, 2008, and 2009.
 Half the individuals sighted in 2007 were seen again in the 2008 surveys, and 61% of the individuals seen in 2008 were spotted in 2009.
 From 2007 to 2010 at least 45% of the known right whale population has been sighted annually in the Cape Cod Bay, making it an important habitat for right whales (Stamieszkin et al. 2010, Leeney et al., 2008, 2009).